reuk/wayverb/docs_source/waveguide.md

 unique, in that nodes can have two different orientations.\label{fig:topology}](images/topology)

-The accuracy may be increased by overlaying or "superposing" cubic, octahedral, and dodecahedral schemes together, as all nodes are oriented uniformly, and have cubic tessellation.
+The accuracy may be increased by overlaying or "superposing" rectilinear, octahedral, and dodecahedral schemes together, as all nodes are oriented uniformly, and have cubic tessellation.
 Such schemes are known as *interpolated*, and in these schemes each node has 26 neighbours.
-The cubic, octahedral, dodecahedral, and interpolated schemes may additionally all be represented by a single "unified" update equation, described in [@kowalczyk_room_2011].
+The rectilinear, octahedral, dodecahedral, and interpolated schemes may additionally all be represented by a single "unified" update equation, described in [@kowalczyk_room_2011].
 In this respect the tetrahedral scheme is unique, requiring a dedicated update method.
-This is because the nodes in a tetrahedral mesh may be oriented in either of two directions, effectively requiring two update equations instead of one.
+This is because the node connection in a tetrahedral mesh may be oriented in either of two directions, effectively requiring two update equations instead of one.

 If the primary concern is speed rather than accuracy, a scheme with fewer neighbour nodes should be used, as the number of calculations per node is proportional to the number of neighbours [@campos_computational_2005].
-This is especially true for the tetrahedral topology, which is the least dense.
+The tetrahedral mesh has fewest neighbours per node, and also has the lowest density.
 That is, it requires the fewest nodes to fill a volume at any given sampling rate.
 Fewer nodes to update means fewer calculations, and a faster overall simulation.
-Lower density meshes also require less storage, so the tetrahedral scheme is the most memory efficient.
+Lower density meshes also require less storage, so the tetrahedral scheme is the most time and memory efficient.

-Now, to optimise for accuracy, it now appears that there are two possible
+To optimise for accuracy, it appears that there are two possible approaches:
-approaches: The first option is to use an interpolated scheme, which is relatively inefficient in terms of time and space requirements, but which is most accurate for any given sampling rate.
+The first option is to use an interpolated scheme, which is relatively inefficient in terms of time and space requirements, but which is most accurate for any given sampling rate.
 The second option is to use a tetrahedral mesh, which is inaccurate but the most time- and space-efficient, and to oversample until the required accuracy is achieved.
 Unfortunately, there is no prior research comparing the accuracy and efficiency of the tetrahedral topology against interpolated schemes.
 Due to time constraints, this could not be investigated as part of the Wayverb project (implementation and numerical analysis of mesh topologies is not trivial).
 It was, however, noted that the tetrahedral mesh is the more flexible of the two approaches.
 That is, when accuracy is not important, the tetrahedral mesh will always be most efficient, but it can be made more accurate by oversampling.
 On the other hand, the interpolated schemes cannot be tuned to produce less accurate results quickly - they will always be accurate but inefficient.
 For these reasons, the tetrahedral mesh was initially chosen for use in Wayverb.

 The tetrahedral mesh was implemented during within the first two months of the